aiman-al-masoud/sqlchat/README.md

 can start chatting!
 Your conversations are NOT kept on the server once you download them, and, in the meanwhile, they're encrypted with 300-digit (decimal) RSA.

+## Help
+You can run the app with the following argument to get a list of the available commands:

+java -jar sqlchat.jar help

+## Sidenotes

-*In this second case, to use the app with people that aren't connected to your local network, you need to make sure that your router supports port-forwarding (or something similar) if you have NAT.
+(*1) In this second case, to use the app with people that aren't connected to your local network, you need to make sure that your router supports port-forwarding (or something similar) if you have NAT.
 Also, it would'nt be wise to distribute your IP address to others, so maybe getting a DNS domain